cammartin/Basic-R-Demo/chapter1.md

 test_output_contains("diamonds$price_level <- as.numeric(cut(diamonds$price, seq(from = 0, to = 50000, by = 4000)))", incorrect_msg = "Did you forget to add price_level column?
 Take another look at the instruction.")

 # fourth instruction
 test_student_typed("names(diamonds)", not_typed_msg = "Did you forget to check the column names?
 Take another look at the instruction.") test_output_contains("names(diamonds)", incorrect_msg = "Did you forget to check the column names?
 Take another look at the instruction.")

-# fifth instruction
-test_student_typed("diamonds$price <- NULL", not_typed_msg = "Did you forget to remove the price column?
-Take another look at the instruction.") test_output_contains("diamonds$price <- NULL", incorrect_msg = "Did you forget to remove the price column?
-Take another look at the instruction.")

-# sixth instruction
-test_student_typed("names(diamonds)", not_typed_msg = "Did you forget to check the column names?
-Take another look at the instruction.") test_output_contains("names(diamonds)", incorrect_msg = "Did you forget to check the column names?
-Take another look at the instruction.")